-As a Catholic university sponsored by the Sisters of Divine Providence, Our Lady of the Lake University is a community whose members are committed to serve students by:

-- Ensuring quality, innovative undergraduate and graduate learning experiences; - Fostering spiritual, personal, and professional growth; and - Preparing students for success and continued service.
+Founded and sponsored by the Sisters of Divine Providence, Our Lady of the Lake University is a Catholic, Hispanic-serving, inclusive learning community.
+Through quality, innovative undergraduate and graduate education, we foster spiritual, personal, and professional growth.
+Our graduates are prepared for purposeful lives and service to humanity.

-Approved by the Board of Trustees, May 27, 2010
+- Approved by the Board of Trustees, January 27, 2022